DragonSenses/Algorithms/LeetCode/68-text-justification/problem.md

   SET spacesPerWord = extraSpaces / wordCount  # Floor division
   SET needsExtraSpaces = extraSpaces % wordCount  # Leftover spaces for leftmost gaps

+  # Build fully justified line
+  INITIALIZE justifiedString as empty
+  FOR each index in range(0, size(line)):
+    APPEND line[index] to justifiedString
+    IF index < wordCount:
+        FOR k in range(0, spacesPerWord):
+            APPEND " " to justifiedString
+        IF index < needsExtraSpaces:
+            APPEND " " to justifiedString

   RETURN justifiedString
 ```